openharmony/docs/en/application-dev/quick-start/arkts-custom-components-freeze.md

 ### Navigation

-- Freezing an invisible page does not trigger component update.
-When the page is returned, the @Watch callback is triggered to refresh the page.
+- When the navigation destination page is invisible, its child custom components are set to the inactive state and will not be re-rendered.
+When return to this page, its child custom components are restored to the active state and the @Watch callback is triggered to re-render the page.

+- In the following example, **NavigationContentMsgStack** is set to the inactive state, which does not respond to the change of the state variables, and does not trigger component re-rendering.

 ```ts
 @Entry